 Humber Natural History Society liaison: Lois Bateman

-Naturalists & event leaders: Jared Clarke, Lancy Cheng, Alvan Buckley, Catherine Barrett, Allison Mews, Allan Stein, John Jacobs
+Naturalists & event leaders, in addition to our board members: Lancy Cheng, Alvan Buckley, Catherine Barrett, Allison Mews, Allan Stein, John Jacobs

 Purpose: Support Nature NL’s mission to conserve nature through our support for ecologically well connected, representative systems of protected areas (parks and other area-based conservation measures) at the federal and provincial levels